How To Subtract in Google Sheets with a Formula

 Enter the value ‘150’ in cell B10 of Sheet 1 in your spreadsheet.
 Then you should press the Add Sheet button at the bottom left of Google Sheets to add Sheet 2 to the spreadsheet.
 Click Sheet 2 and enter ‘125’ in cell B10.

 Now you can add a formula to your spreadsheet that deducts B10 in Sheet 2 from B10 in the first worksheet.
 Select Sheet 1 and click cell B11.
 Enter ‘=Sheet1!B10-Sheet2!B10’ in the fx bar.
-B11 will include the total 25, which is the difference between 150 and 125.
+B11 will include a total of 25, which is the difference between 150 and 125.

 So that’s how you can subtract in Google Sheets with formulas.
 Subtraction formulas in Sheets are flexible, so you can adjust them in various ways to deduct values as required.
 Check out this Tech Junkie guide for further details on Excel subtraction formulas, many of which you can also use in Google Sheets.
 You might also like this article on How to get absolute value using Google Sheets.